 Do I want more?
-Yes, sometimes I do want more.
+Yes.
 But no matter what anyone claims, we all want more sometimes – more of any of a billion different things, but more nonetheless.

 I will even admit that I have thought about having my needs met by another.
-But it never goes past thinking.
-I’m no angel but I don’t think I could go through with it.
+But it has never gone past thinking.
+Lots of thinking.
+I’m no angel but I don’t know that I could go through with it.
 And it’s not like I’ve got a willing partner waiting for me to abandon my morals anyway.
 [Although the phrase ‘abandon my morals’ sounds fucking great right now.]

-But at the end of the day… every day… I’m happy I crawl into bed beside him.
+But at the end of the day… I feel like something’s missing.